michael-pellegrini/jupyter_notebook_docker/README.md

 This container image is intended for a single user on private network.

+`docker run -d -p 8888:8888 m400/jupyterlab`

 The container image uses ubuntu as base image with latest versions of miniconda3 and jupyterlab.
 Jupyterlab is the latest edition of Jupyter Notebook.

 The container image has a preconfigured password and an ssl certificate that is generated on build.
-The password can easily be changed after starting the container and ssl can be disabled by passing empty variable `-e CERT=` Additional python packages can be installed with the `conda` command in the jupyterlab terminal.
+The password can easily be changed after starting the container and ssl can be disabled by passing empty variable `-e CERT=""`
+Additional python packages can be installed with the `conda` command in the jupyterlab terminal.

 ```